 At PennyGeeks.com, our #1 goal is to provide users with reliable data and recommendations that help them find the best car insurance and products for their needs.
 However, to keep our site up and running, we do receive commission from some of the companies that appear on this page.
 This in no way influences the advice we provide, which is based on tireless research by our dedicated team.

 We are also a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Millions of people slip and fall in the United States every single year.
-While most of them are quickly on their feet again, many others are hospitalized with devastating injuries.
+While most of them are quickly on their feet again, more than 8 million are sent to the emergency department.